vervallsweg/cast-web-api/README.md

 #### /{device id}
 Returns the device status object of the specified device.
 This command also connects the device to the API.
 If no device with the specified id was found on the network it returns a response object with an error message.
-The device will show up in / and reconnected automaticaly, after this request (or any request with a device id) is completed successfully.
+The device will show up in / and reconnected automatically, after this request (or any request with a device id) is completed successfully.
 ```
 http://127.0.0.1/device/abc1234a/
 ```